Skip to main content

 How did Arizonans with disabilities and their families feel about reopening the state in May 2020?
 We asked, they answered!
 There is a PowerPoint slide deck with results from an audience survey gauging the comfort and preparedness levels of Arizonans impacted by developmental disability on reopening the state.
 You can see the slides here.
 Based on the feedback in the survey, ADDN leaders sent a letter to Arizona state officials asking for more communication and resources during the COVID-19 crisis for people with disabilities.
 You can read that letter here.

-For the latest in Arizona updates on the state's public health response to COVID-19, you can visit here.
+For the latest in Arizona updates on the state's public health response to COVID-19, you can visit the Arizona Department of Health Services here.

 --